Popsical

 My Role & Design Process

-As the head of Design, I collaborated with product manager and engineers to overhaul the editing experience and address key pain points.
+As the head of Design, I collaborated with product manager, Junior product designers, Marketing and Engineers to overhaul the editing experience and address key pain points.
 Even in a leadership role, I was responsible for hands-on design work, ensuring both direction and execution.

 Objectives